ortus-docs/commandbox-docs/usage/execution/recipes.md

 ### Escaping Parameters

 When using an arg as a parameter to a command in a recipe, make sure you wrap the variable in quotes if it might contain spaces.
-Otherwise you will get syntax erors.
+Otherwise you will get syntax errors.

 ```bash
 rm "$arg1"